permutamario/math-visualizer/readme.md

 4. Register with necessary hooks

 See the [How to Create a Plugin.md](./How%20to%20Create%20a%20Plugin.md) guide for detailed instructions.

+### Optimizing Plugin Loading

+To create plugins that work well with the lazy-loading system:

+1. Keep registration light - avoid heavy computation in plugin definition
+2. Use asynchronous initialization for plugins that need to load resources
+3. Register hook handlers immediately, even if the actual resources are loaded later
+4. Use lifecycle.setPluginState to signal plugin readiness
+5. Consider showing load progress when initializing large resources

 ## Dependencies for 3D Visualization